-The heart on the right shows a heart with pericarditis.
-The membrane (pericardium) that surrounds the heart is swollen and infected.
+The heart on the right shows a heart with pericarditis, in which the membrane (pericardium) that surrounds the heart is swollen and inflamed.
 The heart on the left shows a heart with a normal pericardium.

 Pericarditis is swelling and irritation of the thin, saclike tissue surrounding your heart (pericardium).
 Pericarditis often causes sharp chest pain and sometimes other symptoms.
 The chest pain occurs when the irritated layers of the pericardium rub against each other.